tirthasheshpatel/tirthasheshpatel.github.io/_posts/2020-3-17-alaff-week-1.md

 permalink: /alaff/week-01
 ---

-This was a long-ass week with a lot of problems and homework!
+This was a long-ass week with lots of problems and homework!

 ### Definition of a "norm" function